mickmath86/repliers-mcp/README.md

 #### List tools

-List descriptions and parameters from all generated tools with:
+List descriptions and parameters from all included tools with:

 ```sh
 node index.js tools